guilhermeprokisch/see/README.md

 - `render_images`: If false, images will not be rendered
 - `render_links`: If false, links will not be clickable
 - `render_table_borders`: If true, tables will be rendered with ASCII borders (default: false)

-### Available Code Highlight Themes

-The `code_highlight_theme` option can be set to any of the following values:

-- "base16-ocean.dark"
-- "base16-eighties.dark"
-- "base16-mocha.dark"
-- "base16-ocean.light"
-- "InspiredGitHub"
-- "Solarized (dark)"
-- "Solarized (light)"

-These are the default themes provided by the syntect library.
-Choose the theme that best suits your terminal's color scheme and personal preferences.

-Note: The actual appearance of these themes may vary slightly depending on your terminal's color settings.

 ## Contributing